contact us

 Hi, I am Georgie Smith.

-I am the Founder of the nonprofit A Sense of Home (ASOH) which strives to prevent homelessness by creating homes for displaced persons.
-ASOH began when a young person aging out of foster care noticed a video on my blog.
+I am the Founder of the nonprofit A Sense of Home (ASOH) which strives to prevent homelessness by creating homes for young people aging out of foster care and other displaced persons.
+It began when a young person aging out of foster care asked for my help via social media.
 What I thought was just a one-off random act of kindness became an opportunity for the community to come together to implement a sustainable solution and improve the lives of the most disenfranchised whilst also improving society as a whole.

-Our evidence-based model is to create an intentional, healing home environment, custom designed for each individual family, to afford a deeply psychological positive experience that promotes resilience, mental stability, and optimal well-being.
-This unique volunteer powered model unites the community, turning the act of furnishing a home into a collective healing experience.The Mayo Clinic states that volunteering is a powerful, evidence-based, "anti-depressant” .
-The most powerful non-pharmacological approach to improving mental health, combating loneliness, and fostering a sense of purpose.When we gather with strangers and/or friends to focus on a solution and share our gifts, joy, and pain, we bear witness to our inextricable human connection as one.
+Our evidence-based model is designed to create an intentional, healing home environment, uniquely curated for each individual and family.
+This unique volunteer powered model unites the community, turning the act of furnishing a home into a collective healing experience.The Mayo Clinic states that volunteering is the most powerful non-pharmacological approach to improving mental health, combating loneliness, and fostering a sense of purpose.When we gather with strangers and/or friends to focus on a solution and share our gifts, joy, and pain, we bear witness to our inextricable human connection as one.
+We lift up the entire community in our holistic approach.

 Our footprints last forever when our actions and deeds, inspire others to be a force for good to create sustainable, positive change.
 The ripple effect continues to bring joy, hope and change when we are conscious of the well-being of all who intersect our everyday rhythm and flow.
 Instagram @GeorgieSmith_Home